mariocq/SFFilm-Location/README.md

 This is a service that shows on a map where movies have been filmed in San Francisco, including the server and the client.

 ## Server Introduction:
-It is a minimal back-end with python.
-With the flask framework, a simple RESTful interface is implemented.
-The data source is the Json data that is read from the remote when the server is started.
-No database was used.
-The main RESTful API is implemented in Server/app/main/view.py
+It is a lightweight backend server implemented by python.
+Based on the flask framework, a simple RESTful interface has been implemented.
+The data source is a piece of JSON data read remotely when the server is up, and database is not needed.
+The main RESTful API is implemented as Server/app/main/view.py

 ### Server install
 #### 1.setup environment